 The key, I have found, to healthy fellowship is laying a good foundation, which includes fostering an environment where everyone expresses their gifts when they meet and within the context of throughout-the-week community.
 See Participatory Church.

-What I’ve found is that if folks can’t, or aren’t, developing and expressing their gifts in their gatherings and in the context of community, then they – and the fellowship – likely aren’t growing towards maturity.
+What I’ve also found is that if folks can’t, or aren’t, developing and expressing their gifts in their gatherings and in the context of community, then they – and the fellowship – likely aren’t growing towards maturity.